Attachmate Worldwide | Contact Us | NetIQ.com

 Yes

 * EXTRA!
-X-treme 9.0 and INFOConnect 8.0 ship with Reflection Secure FTP 14.x, which is the same as Reflection FTP Client 14.x.
+X-treme 9.0 or higher, INFOConnect Enterprise Edition 8.1 SP1 or higher, and INFOConnect Airlines Gateway 2.1 SP1 or higher include Reflection Secure FTP 14.x, which is the same as Reflection FTP Client 14.x.